 Personal Academic Advisor

 Throughout your degree course, you'll be assigned an Academic Advisor, who is there to support you and give advice about any academic issues throughout the duration of your course.
 Your advisor will be able to help you with the transition from school or college to university, and can help you get to grips with studying and learning more independently.
 They'll also be able to help you develop your skills in academic writing or research, making presentations, or any other skills that are specific to your degree programme.

 Peer Support scheme

 Our peer support scheme is one of the largest in Europe.
 Peer mentors are higher-year students on the same degree programme as you, who will help you find your feet when you arrive here and adjust to student life.
 As they'll have already been a student at Manchester for at least a year, they should be able to help you with anything you might be worried or unsure about.

 You'll also undertake an independent project in Year 4 that is tailored to your chosen pathway.

 This course is assessed by a variety of methods, including:

 We place a strong emphasis on practical skills and project work.
-Around one-third of your assessment in Year 3 and half in Year 4 will be based on independent research projects.
+The project and practical work carried out in Year 3 will vary depending on your host institution, and in year 4, half of the assessment is based on independent research projects.

 Course unit details